 The curriculum is what we teach.
 The information your will find through the links below will provide an insight as to what learning looks like at our school.
 Much of our curriculum is based on the Chris Quigley Essential curriculum.
 Alongside this, we follow other schemes of work for certain subjects such as White Rose maths and Herts for Learning units of work.
 These are adapted and built upon to meet the needs of each cohort and to create a broad and balanced, sequential curriculum.

-At Slip End Village School we believe that our curriculum should challenge and inspire pupils, encouraging them to look beyond their immediate environment.
-We want to promote a love of learning and believe that practise, resilience and patience will bring success and build confidence.
+We believe that our curriculum should challenge and inspire pupils, encouraging them to look beyond their immediate environment.
+We want to promote a love of learning and believe that practice, resilience and patience will bring success and build confidence.
 Curiosity, creativity and empathy will be nurtured and valued.
 Developing these traits in our pupils will assist them in finding a happier path through an increasingly complex world.

 - Personal, Social and Emotional Development

 We have interwoven the Early years Framework with the Chris Quigley curriculum to enable a fluid transition for our children into Year 1.
 Children are taught through a creative, thematic approach and are encouraged to participate in their learning by offering suggestions for themes and topics.
 Assessment takes place on Tapestry, to which both Early Years staff and parents contribute in order for us to gain a holistic perspective of the development of each child.